Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Central functor

-by combining \cite[Theorem 5.9]{BR18}, \cite[Lemma 6.1]{Yu22}, and \cite[Corollary 4.16]{ALRR24}.
-This monoidal structure coincides with the natural one on $V\mapsto V_{\hat{T}^I}$ under geometric Satake.
+The second isomorphism above follows directly from the construction of the convolution.
+Then we are in a similar situation considered in \cite[Lemma~6.1]{Yu22} and \cite[Corollary~4.16]{ALRR24}, and may thus adapt arguments in \textit{loc.cit} to deduce the remaining isomorphisms.
+This monoidal structure coincides with the natural one on $V\mapsto V_{|\hat{T}^I}$ under geometric Satake.
 However, strictly speaking, this construction is not quite complete, because on the one hand \cite{Zhu17,Yu22} works with the Witt vector affine Grassmannian instead of the $B_{\mathrm{dR}}^+$-affine Grassmannian, and moreover it would not be immediate that this monoidal structure is compatible with that of \cite{FS21}.
-In order to fill this gap, we must use the equivalence between the Satake categories over $C$ and $\overline{k}$ for the split group $G_C$ in \cite[VI.6.7]{FS21} and a theorem of Bando \cite{Ban22,Ban23} showing that it is monoidal, i.e., that pulling back the Satake category of \cite{Zhu17,Yu22} to the context of \cite{FS21} yields the same monoidal structure on perverse sheaves.
+In order to fill this gap, we must use the equivalence between the Satake categories over $C$ and $\overline{k}$ for the split group $G_C$ in \cite[VI.6.7]{FS21} and a theorem of Bando, see \cite[Theorem 1.1]{Ban22} showing that it is monoidal, i.e., that pulling back the Satake category of \cite{Zhu17,Yu22} to the context of \cite{FS21} yields the same monoidal structure on perverse sheaves.

 As nearby cycles commute with constant terms \cite[Proposition IV.6.12]{FS21}, we get an equivalence $\scrZ_T \circ \mathrm{CT}_{B^-}\simeq \mathrm{CT}_{B^-}\circ \scrZ_G$, where the indices $T$ and $G$ denote the underlying group of the Hecke stack for which we take nearby cycles.
-In particular, we obtain a monoidal structure on the functor $\mathrm{CT}_{B^-}\circ \scrZ_G$ by composing the above monoidal structure on $\mathrm{CT}_{B^-}$ with the one on $\mathcal{Z}_T$ (which clearly coincides with the restriction along $\hat{T}^I\subseteq \hat{T}$ under geometric Satake for $T$ resp.\ $\mathcal{T}$).
-Looking back to the construction of the monoidal structure on Wakimoto gradeds in \Cref{prop_grad_monoidal}, it made inductive use of the isomorphisms from \Cref{coro_Grad_composes_Zisom_H} and \Cref{coro_wakimoto_graded_ct}.
-These resulted as well from decomposing twisted products of semi-infinite orbits, and so this monoidal structure on $\mathrm{CT}_{B^-}\circ \mathcal{Z}_G$ must coincide with the previous one above, which was constructed using geometric Satake. \end{proof}
+In particular, we obtain a monoidal structure on the functor $\mathrm{CT}_{B^-}\circ \scrZ_G$ by composing the above monoidal structure on $\mathrm{CT}_{B^-}$ with the one on $\mathscr{Z}_T$ (which clearly coincides with the restriction along $\hat{T}^I\subseteq \hat{T}$ under geometric Satake for $T$ resp.\ $\mathcal{T}$).
+Looking back to the construction of the monoidal structure on Wakimoto graded pieces in \Cref{prop_grad_monoidal}, it made inductive use of the isomorphisms from \Cref{coro_Grad_composes_Zisom_H} and \Cref{coro_wakimoto_graded_ct}.
+These resulted as well from decomposing twisted products of semi-infinite orbits, and so this monoidal structure on $\mathrm{CT}_{B^-}\circ \mathscr{Z}_G$ must coincide with the previous one above, which was constructed using geometric Satake. \end{proof}